ThortfulNew/APIFever/README.md

 # Thortful API Fever

 Show us what you can do and how clean your code is!
 Write a simple api that lets a user login and once authenticated, returns a list of anything you want (food items, places, photos, ...)

-Don't worry about data persistence, signup forms ...
+Don't worry about data persistence, signup calls ...
 User credentials can be hardcoded, in some approriate place and the data for your list as well.

 Having said that, if you want to play with:
 * Server side Facebook Graph API (appscecret_proof / ...) taking an access token at signin stage to return some user info